paulzaetta/Wind_Generation_Forecast/README.md

 ## Master_Thesis_ZAETTA_Paul.pdf

-It contains the master thesis which is "Very short-term analysis of wind power generation in a probabilistic forecasting framework".
+This file contains the master thesis, which is "Very short-term analysis of wind power generation in a probabilistic forecasting framework".

 ## Data_2016.xlsx